 The Montgomery County Board of Developmental Disabilities Services (MCBDDS) is the local government agency that coordinates services for children and adults in Montgomery County who have a diagnosis of an intellectual or developmental disability.
 Established by state law in the 1960s, MCBDDS is one of 88 County Boards of Developmental Disabilities that operate in Ohio.
 It also offers a variety of direct services for developmentally disabled individuals that are locally funded through the Montgomery County Human Services Levy, including:

 MCBDDS is led by Superintendent Nancy Banks.
 The organization is overseen by a seven-member Board of Directors.

 According to the U.S. Centers for Disease Control and Prevention, developmental disabilities occur among all racial, ethnic and socioeconomic groups.
 These disabilities may be cognitive, physical or a combination of both.
 While not always visible, these disabilities can result in serious limitations in the everyday activities of life, including self-care, communication, learning, mobility, self-direction, and/or being able to work and live independently.

 There are many types of developmental disabilities.
-Some include autism spectrum disorder, cerebral palsy, Down syndrome, epilepsy, Fragile X syndrome, intellectual disabilities, Muscular Dystrophy, Spina Bifida and Tourette syndrome.
+Some include autism spectrum disorder, blindness, cerebral palsy, deafness, Down syndrome, epilepsy, Fragile X syndrome, intellectual disabilities, kernicterus, mitochondrial disease, Muscular Dystrophy, Prader-Willi syndrome, San Filippo syndrome, Spina Bifida, Treacher-Collins syndrome, Tuberous Sclerosis, Turner syndrome, Williams syndrome.